-They are booking future profits now as if they already exist.
+It is booking future profits now as if they already exist.

 The Deferred Asset Accounting Gimmick

-To properly answer this question, one would have to dig deep into exactly how much equity remains within the Federal Reserve coffers – an effort that could help us better comprehend what risks may be associated with short-term financial maneuverings by powerful institutions.
+To properly answer this question, one would have to dig deep into exactly how much equity remains within Federal Reserve coffers – an effort that could help us better comprehend what risks may be associated with short-term financial maneuverings by powerful institutions.